hungple/GLVN-database/teacher-README.md

 - Click on `Allow` button

 #### Note:
 If there is no popup windows showing the script is running, you can re-select GLVN menu item again.
-If you authorize from the previous step, it should not ask you to authorize the script again.
+If you authorize from the previous step successfully, it should not ask you to authorize the script again.

 <br>
 or watch the first half of this video clip https://www.youtube.com/watch?v=4sFTQ9UAtuo&ab_channel=SheetsNinja